cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 **What do I do if I forget my password?**

 The password you set for your Cryptomator vault is crucial for accessing your encrypted data.
-If you forget it, there is no way to reset it as Cryptomator does not use a central server or backdoor for password access.
-It is therefore important to keep your password safe and, if necessary, save it in a password manager.
+If you forget it, there is a way to reset the password by using a recovery key.
+It is therefore important to keep this recovery key safe.
+Detailed instructions on how to reset the password can be found on the [Cryptomator documentation page](https://docs.cryptomator.org/en/latest/desktop/password-and-recovery-key/).

-**Does Cryptomator support collaboration with other users?**

-Cryptomator itself is not optimized for collaboration, as the focus is on security and encryption.
-However, you can still use shared cloud directories by allowing each user to create their own Cryptomator vault and gain access to the encrypted files.
-For smooth collaboration, all parties should secure the encrypted data with their own passwords.

 **What system requirements does Cryptomator have?**